Moodle Course Format: Flexible Sections

-2. Subsections can also be added inside other sections.
+1. Subsections can also be added inside other sections (a.k.a. nested sections).

-4. If teacher hides a section all nested sections and activities become hidden as well.
+2. If an instructor hides a parent section, all nested sections and activities become hidden as well.

-5. If a section has both activities and subsections, activities are displayed first.
+3. If a section has both activities and subsections, activities are displayed first before subsections.

 Configuring Flexible Sections Format